Words by Lula Criado

 Many everyday products —plastics, inks, vaseline or cosmetics— are made of petroleum, a fossil made up of refined crude oil which has a negative environmental impact.
-Petroleum and its derivates are presents as well in many art products and graffiti art equipment such as spray paint causing respiratory allergies because of the vapours may be toxic to some people.
+Petroleum and its derivates are present as well in many art products and graffiti art equipment such as spray paint causing respiratory allergies because the vapours may be toxic to some people.

-Taking this as a starting point Effie Koukia, Greek-born London-based product designer and creative thinker, has developed EXTRACT, a project in which converges her passion for graffiti with health and sustainability.
+Taking this as a starting point Effie Koukia, Greek-born London-based product designer and creative thinker, has developed EXTRACT, a project which converges her passion for graffiti with health and sustainability.
 I had the pleasure to meet Effie Koukia during London Design Festival.
-There she allows me to touch and to try some of the products of her project EXTRACT.
+There she allows me to touch and try some of the products of her project EXTRACT.

-EXTRACT —an innovative project which blurs the boundaries between art, health and edible painting— is focused on replacing the toxic petroleum, and its derivates, present in art products for biodegradable, eco-friendly and non-toxic components extracted from natural sources.
+EXTRACT —an innovative project which blurs the boundaries between art, health and edible painting— is focused on replacing the toxic petroleum, and its derivates, present in art products with biodegradable, eco-friendly and non-toxic components extracted from natural sources.
 These cutting-edge products are safe enough to be used for people with respiratory problems and, literally, eaten.

 What is more important: to take or not to take yourself too seriously in order to be creative?

 Many times creativity is sudden inspiration coming from various sources like a trip, a song or a life event.
 Creativity is an attitude as well which is translated into being open to new ideas, being updated to what it’s happening around you and having a sense of humour.
 But working in the creative field is a lot more.